GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

         if (userAgent != null) {

   ![](images/snapshotlocation.png)

-This way we can see the value of the `userAgent` variable.

 You can set snapshot locations on executable lines.
-You cannot set snapshot locations on non-executable lines such as comments, declarations and empty lines.
+You cannot set snapshot locations on non-executable lines such as comments, declarations, and empty lines.

 ### Run the application